HoushAbbasz/Hope-Hacks/README.md

 - Set up and integrated the Google Maps and Google Places APIs for the Legal Help Locator

-- Developed backend logic for the Map page, including search functionality and location handling
+- Developed backend logic for the Map page, including search functionality, directions, and location handling

 - Implemented the Newsletter subscription API